 IMG-6755.jpg

 My artistic work stems from the act of paying attention.
-It explores the intersection of the natural world and the human spirit by merging drawing, painting and printmaking with the contemporary form of the artist book.
-Images rise from a sense of wonder; things I happen upon unexpectedly against a backdrop of the common and everyday.
+It explores the intersection of the natural world and the human spirit by merging drawing, painting, and printmaking with the contemporary form of the artist book.
+My imagery rises from moments of wonder - things encountered unexpectedly against a backdrop of the common and everyday.
+When I walk the woods or the river’s edge, I notice the call of an owl, the release of seeds from a milkweed pod, the opening and closing of a flower in response to the light.
+Sublime moments like these find their way into my work, often coupled with historic or scientific research, literature, and my own poetry.
 Philip Fisher, in his book Wonder, the Rainbow and the Aesthetics of Rare Experiences, describes wonder as “that which stops us in our tracks.”
-And Descartes, as the instant when “the soul considers with attention the objects that seem rare or extraordinary to it.”
-I believe that when we observe and acknowledge a plant, a flower, a landscape, we forge a deeper connection and develop a greater sense of urgency to protect it.
+I believe that when we observe and recognize a flower, an animal, a landscape - we develop a greater sense of urgency to protect it.

 I marked time during quarantine not by using a calendar, but by charting and painting the first blossom of each plant and flowering tree within one hundred feet of my house.
 Checking numerous times a day for the opening buds, I sketched, photographed and mapped out visual timelines of these moments.
 Observations quickly filled the pages of my sketchbooks, awaiting creative translation.